junxit/us-congress-bills-111/metadata.md

 - 2010-01-28 — Committee on Energy and Natural Resources.
 Reported by Senator Bingaman without amendment and with a preamble.
 Without written report.
 - 2010-01-28 — Committee on Energy and Natural Resources.
 Reported by Senator Bingaman without amendment and with a preamble.
 Without written report.
 - 2010-01-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 262.
+- 2010-05-07 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S3429-3431; text as passed Senate: CR S3430)
+- 2010-05-07 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S3429-3431; text as passed Senate: CR S3430)